-The name of the user in whose context the process runs, as follows:
+user_name The name of the user in whose context the process runs, as follows:

-- For all users who are part of the Administrator group in Windows, the user_name is ALL ADMINS. - For Windows user, the user_name is either username@domain name Of username@machine name.
+- For UNIX root user, the user_name is root. - For UNIX user other than the root user, the user_name is the user's login - For all users who are part of the Administrator group in Windows, the user_name is ALL ADMINS. - For Windows user, the user_name is either username@domain name Of username@machine name.

-The month, day, and year on which NetBackup created the log file. mmddyy nnnnn

-The counter or rotation number for the log file.
-When the counter exceeds the setting for number of log files, the oldest log file is deleted.
+mmddyy The month, day, and year on which NetBackup created the log file.
+The counter or the rotation number for the log file.
+When the counter exceeds nnnnn the setting for number of log files, the oldest log file is deleted.
 The MAX NUM LOGFILES configuration parameter sets the maximum number of a legacy log file per process.

-In versions of NetBackup earlier than 7.7, log file names are of the following format:
+In pre-7.7 versions of NetBackup, log file names have the following format:

-- On Windows: mmddyy nnnnn.log
+■ On Windows: mmddyy nnnnn.log

-- On Windows: mmddyy.log
+■ On Windows: mmddyy.log

-- On UNIX: log.mmddyy
+■ On UNIX: log.mmddyy

-Retention of all logs files in the legacy debug log directories is managed using the following options:
+The retention of all logs files in the legacy debug log directories is managed by using the following options:

 - Keep logs for days setting of the NetBackup Host Properties Logging dialog box.
 The default is 28 days. - Keep logs up to size setting of the NetBackup Host Properties Logging dialog box. - The legacy logging settings.
-See "About limiting the size and the retention of legacy logs" on page 52.
+See "About limiting the size and the retention of legacy logs" on page 48.